What to Research Before a Job Interview

 Platform Readiness

-Identify the platform (Zoom, Teams, Google Meet) and complete a full tech check.
-Install updates, join a trial meeting to test audio and video, and confirm your default device settings.
-If your connection is unreliable, prepare a hotspot or a phone backup and communicate this contingency proactively at the start of the call.
+Identify the platform (Zoom, Teams, Google Meet) and complete a full tech-check.
+Install updates, join a trial meeting to test audio & video, and confirm your default device settings.
+If your connection is unreliable, prepare a hotspot or phone backup and communicate this contingency proactively at the start of the call.

 Environment and Visual Framing

 Choose a neutral, well-lit space.
-Frame your camera at eye level and check the background for professionalism.
-For international candidates joining across time zones, confirm the meeting time clearly and mention your time zone in calendar invites.
+Frame your camera at eye-level and check background for professionalism.
+For international candidates joining across time-zones, confirm the meeting time clearly and mention your time-zone in calendar invites.

 Handling Interrupted Connections

-If the connection drops, pause, reconnect, and briefly summarize where you were in the answer.
+If the connection drops, pause, reconnect and briefly summarise where you were in the answer.
 This reduces interruption fatigue and restores flow.

 When global mobility is part of the picture, your research must cover legal and financial realities.